RandomvBites/randomvbites.github.io/about.md

 * Built with [Jekyll](http://jekyllrb.com)
 * Developed on GitHub and hosted for free on [GitHub Pages](https://pages.github.com)
-* Target Budget to keep the blog up = 0£
+* Target Budget to keep the blog up and running = 0&pound;

 Have questions or suggestions?
 Feel free to contact [@{{ site.twitter_username }}](https://twitter.com/{{ site.twitter_username}}).